Currant bushes are a great addition to the edible landscape. Here’s how I grow them in my landscape and use currants in the kitchen.

 - In your medicinal garden.
 Black currant leaves are known for curing quite a large array of symptoms and illnesses, from arthritis to colds and coughs.
 All currants are high in vitamin C and can be dried and eaten as a supplement during the winter months.

 - In a jelly garden.
-While I think currants are a bit tart when eaten fresh, they transform into a sweet and mellow taste when made into jelly.
+While I think they’re a bit tart for fresh eating, they transform into a sweet and mellow taste when made into jelly.

 Would you like to learn more about growing fruit in the permaculture landscape?